 The Council is led by 22 councillors, elected every five years to represent the residents within the area.
-From 1 April 2016, the senior management structure was revised and now consists of the Chief Executive, two Strategic Directors and eight Strategic Leads, including the Section 95 Officer (Strategic Lead - Resources), with the Health and Social Care Partnership (HSCP) being managed at a senior level by the Chief Officer and four Heads of Service.
+From 1 April 2016, the senior management structure was revised and now consists of the Chief Executive, two Strategic Directors and eight Strategic Leads, including the Section 95 Officer (Strategic Lead - Resources), with the Integrated Joint Board (referred to as Health and Social Care Partnership - HSCP) being managed at a senior level by the Chief Officer and four Heads of Service.